Classical Logic as Intuitionistic Logic with Duality: Base-Extension Semantics

+The rule $\exc_2$ ensures that the resulting system is classical: together with $\exc_1$, it recovers full classical logic from the intuitionistic base, in the sense of von Plato and Negri~\cite{Negri2008}.

-\section{Base-extension Semantics}
+\section{Base-Extension Semantics}

+The natural deduction system $\system{NK}^\pm$ fixes the inferential behaviour of the logical constants, but proof theory alone cannot fully determine their meanings: as Carnap~\cite{carnap1943} observed, and Raatikainen~\cite{raatikainen2008} has sharpened, inference rules admit non-normal interpretations that no additional rules can exclude.
+A semantics is therefore required --- not merely as a technical convenience, but as the standard against which the adequacy of $\system{NK}^\pm$ is measured and, crucially, as the framework within which the constructive completeness proof of Section~\ref{sec:completeness} can be carried out.

+Since we are beginning with intuitionistic logic, our metatheory is anti-realist.
+Therefore, we develop a proof-theoretic semantics for classical logic taking inferential relationships rather than truth values as primitive.

-The idea of B-eS begins with the notion of a \emph{base}.
-An base $\baseB$ is a collection of inferential relationships between atomic thoughts, represented by literals.
-These are intended to be pre-logical, thus we do not include $\bot$ among them, for it is not a thought, but a \emph{logical} sign.
+Base-extension semantics (B-eS) begins with the notion of a \emph{base}.
+A base $\base{B}$ is a collection of inferential relationships between atomic propositions, represented by literals.
+These relationships are intended to be pre-logical: accordingly, $\bot$ does not appear among them, since it is a logical sign marking absurdity rather than a proposition.

-Such inferential relationships represent some beliefs that an agent may posses about the inferential relationship between thoughts.
-Piecha and Schroeder-Heister~\cite{Piecha2017definitional,Schroeder2016atomic} and Sandqvist~\cite{Sandqvist2015hypothesis} have given an analysis of them based on earlier work by Prawitz~\cite{Prawitz2006natural} and Schroeder-Heister~\cite{schroeder1984natural}.
-Whether atomic rules correspond to `knowledge' or `definition' is a debated topic; we defer to Piecha and Schroeder-Heister~\cite{Schroeder2016atomic,Piecha2017definitional} and Sandqvist~\cite{Sandqvist2015hypothesis} for details.
+Bases represent the inferential beliefs an agent may hold about connections between thoughts.
+Piecha and Schroeder-Heister~\cite{Piecha2017definitional,Schroeder2016atomic} and Sandqvist~\cite{Sandqvist2015hypothesis} have provided a detailed analysis of atomic systems, building on earlier work by Prawitz~\cite{Prawitz2006natural} and Schroeder-Heister~\cite{schroeder1984natural}.
+Whether atomic rules are best understood as encoding `knowledge' or `definition' remains debated; we defer to those accounts for discussion.